MikeyGInTheMorning/self-titled/README.md

 # Clone of Apple image scroll
 A simple site to tryout image loading from scroll - as Apple has done with the airpod pros.
 Includes vite PWA.
-Includes Netlify.
+Trying out Netlify.
+Images hosted in AWS s3 bucket.

 ## To Run